JuliaSymbolics/SymbolicUtils.jl/discoursepost.md

 We encourage you to [read the docs](https://juliasymbolics.github.io/SymbolicUtils.jl/) for more info.

 Collaboration and documentation improvements / suggestions are quite welcome!
 If you want to chat about SymbolicUtils.jl, you can find us here, on GitHub, or in the [symbolic programming](https://julialang.zulipchat.com/#narrow/stream/236639-symbolic-programming) Zulip stream.

+We want to give a big thanks to Harrison Grodin for doing a lot of pioneering work in this approach with [Rewrite.jl](https://github.com/HarrisonGrodin/Rewrite.jl) and [Simplify.jl](https://github.com/HarrisonGrodin/Simplify.jl) which we  hybridized with a more [scmutils](https://groups.csail.mit.edu/mac/users/gjs/6946/refman.txt) like approach and added some flavour of our own.